Agency Swarm vs OpenAI Swarm

 Cons

-• Lacks essential production features like state persistence and error handling
+• Lacks essential production features like state persistence and robust error handling

 • Limited to basic educational coordination patterns without advanced orchestration

-• Missing modern safety guardrails and validation mechanisms required for production
+• Missing modern safety guardrails and validation mechanisms expected in production

-• Documentation explicitly directs users to migrate to OpenAI Agents SDK
+• Documentation directs users to consider OpenAI Agents SDK for newer agent development

 • Stateless design creates limitations for complex multi-turn conversation flows